loic-lb/Unsupervised-Nuclei-Segmentation-using-Spatial-Organization-Priors/README.md

 # Unsupervised Nuclei Segmentation using Spatial Organization Priors

+## Updates from master branch
+* Added new model for HER2 DAISY data that can be found [here](https://drive.google.com/drive/folders/1qSBd6_m5omPAGijiDa2BRhZDAtxcaRxL?usp=sharing).
+* Implemented a new stain deconvolution method based on [this approach](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/10581/105810L/Automatic-color-unmixing-of-IHC-stained-whole-slide-images/10.1117/12.2293734.short?SSO=1).
+* Replaced batch normalization by instance normalization for both generators and discriminators.
+* Added color jittering to stain augmentation for consistency loss.

 Code for training and benchmarking unsupervised and supervised methods on several dataset of H-DAB stained immunohistochemistry images for nuclei segmentation.
 * ```train_GAN.py``` trains the proposed cycle GAN model for a given IHC dataset and ground truth masks of nuclei segmentation from any source.